clockworkpi/DevTerm/README.md

 4. Navigate to the extracted directory: `cd devterm_keyboard_flash`.
 5. Execute the flash script with root privileges: `sudo ./flash.sh`.
 6. If everything goes well, you will see a progress bar indicating the flashing process.
-7. If any issues occur or the keyboard loses control (which is unlikely), simply reboot Devterm to resolve it.
+7. If any issues occur or the keyboard loses control (which is unlikely), simply reboot DevTerm to resolve it.
 8. Rest assured that this flash program will not brick your keyboard.